build-on-aws/content/posts/using-redis-on-cloud-ten-things-you-should-know/index.md

 ---
 title: Using Redis on Cloud?
 Here are Ten things you should know
-description: This blog covers a range of Redis related best practices, tips and tricks including cluster scalability, client side configuration, integration, metrics etc.
+description: This blog covers a range of Redis related best practices, tips and tricks including cluster scalability, client side configuration, integration, metrics and more.
 tags:
   - redis
   - database